An unexplainable thought can create a coincidence.

 The link to the letter: www.osti.gov/accomplishments/pdf/DE99003405/DE99003405.pdf .

-Some review of my context may be helpful:
+Some context may be helpful:

 What made his name familiar to me was that I had found the article about his work when I looked for the news of stories that had happened on my birth date (1-2-1932).